PizzaWithMilk/Github-tracker-template/README.md

 That's it for the webhook — you never paste the URL directly into the workflow file itself, only into this secret, which keeps it hidden.

 You do **not** need to do anything for `GITHUB_TOKEN` — GitHub creates and provides this automatically for every workflow run.
-This workflow uses it to talk to GitHub's API a bit more freely, and to save its own bookmark file back into the repo.
+This workflow uses it to talk to GitHub's API a bit more freely, and to save its own bookmark files back into the repo.

 ### Step 5: Turn it on and check it worked